The Best Military Credit Cards for Active-Duty in 2025

 Offering unlimited airport lounge access, a $300 annual travel credit, and 10,000 anniversary bonus miles, it delivers luxury-level benefits without the sky-high costs of competitors like Amex Platinum and card_name—perfect for both casual and frequent travelers looking for maximum value.

 For active-duty military servicemembers, Capital One waives the annual fee under the Servicemembers Civil Relief Act (SCRA), but not under the Military Lending Act (MLA), making it an excellent option for those who opened the card before entering service.
-Learn more about these benefits in our full review.
+Learn more about these benefits in our full card_name review.

 Learn how to apply for the Capital One Venture X Rewards Credit Card here.